Last updated on January 3, 2025

 That said, it’s still a fun ability, especially when paired with its second one.
 You can build Sméagol, Helpful Guide around a mix of aristocrats and the Ring tempts you, which can make for some silly (but fun) gameplay.

-In my opinion, this card just isn’t a great fit as a commander for an aristocrat archetype.
+In my opinion, this frog commander just isn’t a great fit as an aristocrat commander.
 It circumstantially lets you sacrifice creatures but that’s pretty much as far as it goes within the archetype.
-The other abilities are obviously good, but not strictly necessary for the archetype.
+The other abilities are very good (this is one of the best land commanders in general, and a great land destruction commander specifically), but they're not strictly necessary for aristocrats.
 It also has a notable positive, which is access to the Abzan color scheme, which can be a great combination for sacrifice-heavy decks.

 With a design that looks straight out of Tetsuya Nomura’s mind (seriously, why does Wilhelt need so many belts?), Wilhelt, the Rotcleaver is a really fun typal commander for zombies.
 And if there’s two thing zombies are good at, it’s dying and not staying dead.